amrhdiab/BirdyStore/readme.md

 - Reviews displayed using Datatables with (View, Change status, Delete).
 - User messages.
 - Website settings (contact details - info - about - icons).

-## Notes
-- The application is built 80% on ajax.
-- The application offers more features than the listed above.

 ## Installation Notes
 - The application got ready to use  migrates and "Seeders", just run a migration then a database seed to get real life products and data.